Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Methodology

-as represented at \cref{sec:framework:sec:blowup:fig:stripes}, where acts the slow-fast systems given by \cref{sec:framework:blowup:eq:slow_system,sec:framework:blowup:eq:fast_system}, respectively.
-As we previously said, according to \cite[p.~498]{Llibre2015}, the four lines where these stripes intersect has regular discontinuities at most.
-Finally, the analysis of the dynamics over each stripe $S_i$ can then be carried out using GSP-Theory.
+as represented at \cref{sec:framework:sec:blowup:fig:stripes}, where the slow-fast systems given by \cref{sec:framework:blowup:eq:slow_system,sec:framework:blowup:eq:fast_system} acts, respectively.
+As we previously stated at \cref{sec:framework:sub:blowup:thm:regular_discontinuities}, the four lines where these stripes intersect admits at most regular discontinuities.
+Finally, the analysis of the dynamics on each stripe $S_i$ can then be carried out using GSP-Theory.